 A good agent is essential when you buy a property in Thailand.
 Propertyshowrooms.com always carefully examine your particular investment requirements and provide you with a selection of options from our database.
 In addition, we will recommend all related professional services you will require to make a safe and reliable purchase.

 It is wise to appoint a lawyer who is fluent in your language so that you understand properly all the legalities and proceedings.
-Our International Property Investment Network (IPIN) agents will be able to recommend a good lawyer who can carry out the necessary checks on the property or land in Thailand and complete the legal requirements of the sale.

 The initial purchase agreement will detail price, terms and conditions, settlement date etc. and in most cases a 10% deposit will be required to secure the property.
 This deposit is refundable should the sale not go through, as long as it is not your fault.